 Under the original terms of the Red Kite Loan Agreement, the Loan was to be repaid by December 31, 2020 with quarterly principal repayments commencing on December 31, 2017.
 The Loan could be repaid without penalty at any time prior to maturity.
-Amounts advanced under the Loan bore interest at the greater of threemonth LIBOR and 1%, plus 10% until the commencement of commercial production where the amounts advanced under the Loan bore interest at the greater of three-month LIBOR and 1%, plus 7.5%.
+Amounts advanced under the Loan bore interest at the greater of three-month LIBOR and 1%, plus 10% until the commencement of commercial production where the amounts advanced under the Loan bore interest at the greater of three-month LIBOR and 1%, plus 7.5%.

-Since inception through the period ended June 30, 2019, \$61,556 (2018 - \$57,453) of interest was accrued and capitalised to mineral property development costs.
+Since inception through the nine months ended September 30, 2019, \$61,556 (2018 - \$57,453) of interest was capitalised to mineral property development costs.